 Example 2:

 Figure 5 shows an example where a Context has a termination Ta.
-It has two audio streams which use different codecs.
+It has two audio streams which use different codecs (media streams 1 and 2).
 They are grouped with the FID (Flow Identification) semantics [IETF RFC 5888].
 Thus, at any point in time, only one of them carries data while the other one is muted.
-The termination has in addition other media stream with identity 3, not part of the media group.
+The termination has in addition another media stream with identity 3, not part of the stream group at Ta.
 The MGC has defined an aggregation stream 4.
 The MGC requests the MG to collect data volume related statistics on the aggregation stream.
 The MGC uses also the conditional reporting functionality [ITU-T H.248.47] and activates therefore the scr/cr event on the aggregation stream and refers to the relevant statistics in the si parameter.

+Termination Tb contains two stream endpoints: Sid3 for video traffic (= H.248 media stream 3) and Sid4 for the aggregated audio streams.